Aboriginal title in New Mexico: United States v. Candelaria (U.S. 1926)

 In United States v.
 Candelaria (1926), the Supreme Court held that § 4 of the Lands Act provided the only affirmative defense that could be raised by land owners in a Nonintercourse Act/quiet title suit initiated by the federal government on behalf of the Pueblos, concerning pre-1924 conveyances.

 Mountain States Tel. & Tel.
 Co. v.
 Pueblo of Santa Ana (U.S. 1985)

 In 1985, the Supreme Court held that, under the Pueblo Lands Act, the Interior Secretary had the power to approve conveyances of interests in Pueblo lands.
 Thus, the Court reversed the Tenth Circuit, which had affirmed partial summary judgement to the Pueblos in seeking trespass damages against a telephone company whose agreement with the Pueblos had not been approved by Congress.

-United States v.
-Trujillo (10th Cir.
-1988)

-In United States v.
-Trujillo (1988), the Tenth Circuit upheld an ejectment action by the Pueblo, accompanied by trespass damages, where the non-Indian defendant (and his predecessors interest) had not filed with the Lands Board.

 1926 condemnation act

 On May 10, 1926 Congress passed an act providing:

 That lands of the Pueblo Indians of New Mexico, the Indian title to which has not been extinguished, may be condemned for any public purpose and for any purpose for which lands may be condemned under the laws of the State of New Mexico, and the money awarded as damages shall be paid to the superintendent or officer in charge for the benefit of the particular tribe, community, or pueblo holding title to same: Provided, however, That the Federal courts of said State of the district within which such lands are located shall have and retain jurisdiction of all proceedings for the condemnation of such lands ...

 The Tenth Circuit has held that this act was repealed by implication two years later.
 The repeal in question was effected independently by two acts, passed in 1928 and 1948 respectively.